envelope-zero/frontend/CONTRIBUTING.md

 Please write tests when you add features and add regression tests for bug fixes.
 We use [cypress](https://docs.cypress.io) for end-to-end testing of the frontend, see the [cypress/e2e](cypress/e2e/) directory for all tests.

+When tests run in the CI, they are uploaded to [Cypress Cloud](https://cloud.cypress.io/projects/uc2vus), where we can analyze them more easily.

 You can run the tests as follows:

 ```sh